-The Fifth OECD Roundtable of Mayors and Ministers, co-hosted by the City of Marseille and the Provence-Alpes-Côte d'Azur Regional Council, will focus on how national governments and cities can better work together to foster growth and well-being.
-Discussions will focus on mobilising investment in hard and soft infrastructures, fostering innovation and strengthening environmental sustainability, financial resilience and social inclusion.
+The Fifth OECD Roundtable of Mayors and Ministers, co-hosted by the City of Marseille and the Provence-Alpes-Côte d'Azur Regional Council, focussed on how national governments and cities can better work together to foster growth and well-being.
+Discussions focussed on mobilising investment in hard and soft infrastructures, fostering innovation and strengthening environmental sustainability, financial resilience and social inclusion.

 The challenge: a mismatch between national and city-level urban policies

 As governments across the world seek a path to more resilient, inclusive and sustainable growth, cities are reforming and innovating at an unprecedented pace and scale.
 They are increasingly creative in delivering basic local services and undertaking critical investments for the future, at a time of severe financial constraints and in response to such broader global trends as climate change, migration and population ageing, which have enormous implications for the future of cities.
 These actions contribute to national growth, but they are often undermined by a lack of coherence between national and city-level policies.
 When it comes to policies that address growth and jobs, environmental pressures or social inclusion, a growing body of evidence suggests that significant gains can be achieved if local and national policy-makers work more closely together.

 The response: co-operation across levels of government to create cities that work

 After Milan, Madrid, Paris and Chicago, the Fifth OECD Roundtable of Mayors and Ministers provided a forum for national ministers and city mayors to discuss ways of co-ordinating national and local policies that can help cities to make the most of their potential.
 The Roundtable devoted particular attention to strategies for:

 The event: a unique forum for discussion of innovative approaches to urban policy